X

 In contrast, GPU as a Service (GPUaaS) has emerged as the fastest-growing segment, expected to capture around 28% of the market.
 This growth is primarily fueled by AI-native cloud providers such as CoreWeave, Lambda Labs, RunPod, and Vast.ai, which focus on providing lower-cost, GPU-optimized infrastructure.
 Unlike traditional hyperscale providers, GPUaaS companies prioritize maximizing GPU utilization rates and offering flexible, on-demand pricing structures tailored for AI startups and independent model developers.
 For instance, CoreWeave alone reportedly surpassed $5 billion in annualized revenue in 2025, illustrating the significant monetization potential for specialized AI infrastructure providers.

-Bare metal GPU rental services contribute roughly 16% to the GPU rental market, as the demands of large-scale AI training workloads increasingly necessitate dedicated hardware, high-speed interconnects, and minimal virtualization overhead.
+Bare-metal GPU rental services account for roughly 16% of the GPU rental market, as the demands of large-scale AI training workloads increasingly necessitate dedicated hardware, high-speed interconnects, and minimal virtualization overhead.
 Furthermore, managed AI infrastructure and Kubernetes GPU clusters are gaining popularity as enterprises look to scale their production AI environments that require orchestration, MLOps integration, and multi-node inference deployment.
 The growing complexity of distributed AI workloads is driving demand for containerized GPU environments, especially among companies deploying AI agents, multimodal models, and real-time inference applications within cloud-native architectures.

 Regional Demand for GPU